imtayadeway/imtayadeway.github.io/_drafts/do-the-right-thing.md

 criticism of one's work.
 This can be exacerbated by an obsession with being right, especially when there are multiple contenders.

-I have been on teams where an obsession with being right, for the PR to be "perfect" in order to be merged, seems to be more of an indicator of the difficulty of getting changes merged subsequently.
+I have been on teams where an obsession with being right, for the pull request or PR to be "perfect" in order to be merged, seems to be more of an indicator of the difficulty of getting changes merged subsequently.
 Ironically the reason for this seems to stem from the fact that the core codebase has a high maintainability cost in the first place - quite far from perfect.
 Having your work routinely